 3. Encourage unstructured time

 Again, a pandemic has altered this.
 And hopefully, for some, a lot more unstructured time is available.
 But this can’t be stressed enough.
-Teachers need time to think and apply what they know to create incredible lessons.
-To do what you hired them to do.
-Teachers need you to trust them!
+Teachers need time to think and apply what they know, in order to create incredible lessons.
+They need time to do what you hired them to do— they need you to trust them!

 Examine how you give support

 The one size fits all approach will be snug on some and oversized on others.
-Knowing your teachers’ strengths and weaknesses are helpful to provide tailored support, rather than general.
+Knowing your teachers’ strengths and weaknesses is helpful to provide tailored support, rather than general.